michaelboth/EventAnalyzer/README.md

 ## Instrument Your Application with Events
 Copy the file ```examples/hello/unikorn_instrumentation.h``` into your project to get started.
-View the Unikorn presentation
+View the
 <a href="docs/Unikorn Introduction.pdf">Unikorn Introduction</a>
-on more details on how to instrument your application or just look at the ```examples/hello/hello.c``` to get started.
+to see the details on how to instrument your application or just look at the ```examples/hello/hello.c``` to get started.
 <br>

 NOTE: All of the event recording source code is compiled out if ```ENABLE_UNIKORN_RECORDING``` is not defined when compiling.